Max-Derner/python-lessons/Lesson_00/02_variables.md

 `something_falsy` will take on the value `[]` as everything before it was truthy.

 # Declaring Types! (sort of)
 So this is another thing the interpreter doesn't care about.
 Declare it one way and assign it the other, interpreter don't mind.
-A well set up IDE (or standalone typechecker) will help you keep to the declared types but really this is for you and the other devs working on your code.
+A well set up IDE (or standalone typechecker) will help you keep to the declared types.
+But really this is for you and the other devs working on your code.
+Type hints also show up in `help()` output too!

 You've already seen all the types because I formatted them as inline code to cement it in your brain before you got here.
 So it goes like this: